Lisa’s Stage 4 ROS1+ Non-Small Cell Lung Cancer Story

 Why did you switch back to a smaller hospital?

-I ended up shifting back to a general oncologist in a community setting but having established relationships at the academic centers so I can consult them when I have to make some major decision in my care.
-But for the day to day labs or even the regular schedule scans, it’s so much better for me to be at the community setting.
+I ended up shifting back to a general oncologist in a community setting, but having established relationships at the academic centers so I can consult them when I have to make some major decision in my care.
+For the day-to-day labs or even the regular schedule scans, it’s so much better for me to be at the community setting.

 I struggle with finding the right balance in building the right relationship with my oncologist and my care team because there’s all this pressure.

-Constantly, patients are given the message you have to advocate for yourself, you have to push, you have to come in with all your research and I do all that, but also you want to be deferential.
+Constantly, patients are given the message, “You have to advocate for yourself.
+You have to push.
+You have to come in with all your research.”
+I do all that, but also you want to be deferential.

 These are the experts.
 I don’t have a medical degree.
 This sounds embarrassing to say, but you want to be liked.
-You want your doctor to care about you and smile when you enter the room and not like ugh, this person’s constantly arguing, pushing, and questioning.
-So it’s been a process for me to learn how to balance those two.
+You want your doctor to care about you and smile when you enter the room and not like, “Ugh, this person’s constantly arguing, pushing, and questioning.”
+It’s been a process for me to learn how to balance those 2.

-That person knows about me so when I need them I can reach out.
+That person knows about me, so when I need them, I can reach out.
 I have other people on the team that fill other roles.
-So I have a therapist I see for my emotional stuff because that’s not what an oncologist does.
+I have a therapist I see for my emotional stuff because that’s not what an oncologist does.

 Chemotherapy and Side Effects